cfengine/documentation/getting-started/tutorials/distribute-files-from-a-central-location.markdown

     bundle agent sync_from_policyserver(source_path, dest_path)
     # @brief Sync files from the policy server to the agent
     #
-    # @source_path  Location on policy server to copy files from
+    # @param source_path  Location on policy server to copy files from
-    # @dest_path Location on agent host to copy files to
+    # @param dest_path Location on agent host to copy files to
     {
       files:
         "$(dest_path)/."